funnypar/Learn-React/README.md

    So i will handle pizza-menu project 🍕

 2. In the second step, i want to create my very small profile-card Project 😍

+3. In the third part, i want to create a very very small Project that i can understand states and events with that 😉

                     So let's do it now 🤠